 Additionally, men and women tend to spend money in different ways in a variety of areas, such as their spending patterns on home items, vacations, technology, and healthcare.
 Another important element of money management is figuring out how to save more money in the future.
 The savings increase according to the amount of money saved.

 According to the source, they looked at the purchasing habits of men and women who shop online for clothing, shoes, and other types of accessories.
 They discovered that 68 percent of ladies have spent money on these items online, while men have spent 52 percent of their money.

-Another factor that influences an individual’s spending and expenditure is how much they tend to save more money and on which things they spend less money in order to have greater savings, both of which are important.
+Another element that effects an individual’s spending and expenditure is how much money they tend to save and which things they spend less money on in order to have more savings, both of which are essential.